Yandex Cloud

 }'

-Where hostSpecs is an array of new hosts.
-One array element contains settings for a single host and has the following structure:
+Where hostSpecs is the array of new hosts.
+Each array element contains the configuration for a single host and has the following structure:

 • zoneId: Availability zone.